 On the Archives widget, you can edit the title, select the style – Initials, Block, or Numeric, and transform the text – none transformation, uppercase, or Capitalize.

 You can play around with the options available on the widget and see which one fits perfect for your website.

 And that’s it.
 Your Archives will now be displayed in an attractive compact look.
-But what if you want to add archives in your pages or posts?
+But what if you want to add archives to your pages or posts?
 Adding compact archives in pages and posts is equally easy as well.
-If you are using the Gutenberg editor, you can simply head over to the page/post you want to add Archives to and add WPBeginner’s Compact Archives block available under Common Blocks option.
+If you are using the Gutenberg editor, you can simply head over to the page/post you want to add Archives to and add WPBeginner’s Compact Archives block available under the Common Blocks option.
 Whereas, if you’re using the classic editor, you can add a simple shortcode [compact_archive] where you want to display your archives.
 Moreover, you can also display them in a block format, for that, simply use the shortcode [compact_archive style=”block”].